The principle of least privilege and why it’s important

 Why is the principle of least privilege important and how does it affect data security?

 For example, suppose attackers obtain the credentials of an employee account with few permissions.
-When they log in as that employee, they will have only limited system access, so potential damage (the “blast radius”) is contained.
-However, if those attackers compromise an administrator account with unlimited access, they can cause catastrophic damage.
+When they log in as that employee, they will have only limited system access.
+So, the damage ( “blast radius”) is contained.
+However, when those attackers compromise an administrator account with privileged access rights and potentially unlimited access, the attackers cause catastrophic damage.

 That’s why observing least privilege offers multiple benefits and affects data security in several important ways.
-Please note that least privilege – and Zero Trust policies – can also apply to admin/privileged users as well – and may well be more critical in the admin realm with their elevated access rights.
+Please note that least privilege – and Zero Trust policies – also apply to admin/privileged users as well – and is more critical in the admin realm with their elevated access rights.

 Four benefits of following the principle of least privilege